-The 702T has high-resolution playback circuitry and is appropriate for any reference audio application.
-Any file recorded by the 702T can be played back, as well as MP2 and MP3 files.
-Whether files were recorded from the 702T or from copied to a Compact Flash card using a card reader, the 702T will recognize valid audio files.
-In addition, files copied to CF from a computer can be played back in the recorder.
-This is useful when using the 702T as a high-resolution playback device.
+The 722 has high-resolution playback circuitry and is appropriate for any reference audio application.
+Any file recorded by the 722 can be played back.
+MP3 file playback is available, as well.
+In addition, files copied to the storage medium from a computer can be played back.
+This is useful when using the 722 as a high-resolution playback device.

-When play is pressed, the 702T defaults to playing the most recently recorded (or played) sound file, unless another sound file is selected.
-There are two ways to select sound files for playback.

-- Press either the FastForward or Reverse button to put the 702T in to play-stop mode.
-The file name display will flash and the FastForward and Reverse buttons can be used to step through sound files in the currently selected file folder. - To select files in other folders, press the HDD button to enter the File Viewer.
-Navigate to the appropriate file folder by scrolling up and down the file list.
-Highlight the sound file for playback and press play.
+The 722 plays back the last recorded audio file unless another file is selected.
+There are two ways to select another file for playback.
+To select another file in the current record directory, push either the FastForward or reverse key to put the 722 in to play-stop mode.
+The filename display will begin flashing and the FastForward and Reverse keys are used to step through files available in the current record directory.
+To select a file in an alternate directory, press enter the File Viewer by pressing the HDD key.
+Navigate to the appropriate folder on any available storage drive.
+Select the file to play back with the Rotary Switch and press play.